Postgraduate Researcher Experience Survey (PRES)

 - Ask open ended questions.

-- Be clear and concise in what you want to say.
+- Be clear and concise in what you want to say, prepare this in advance of the conversation.

-- Think about what you are hoping to achieve from raising a particular issue.
+- Be solution focused, think about what you are hoping to achieve from raising a particular issue.

 - Be aware of any nonverbal behaviours such as posture, volume and tone of voice.